kasper-piskorski/docs/pages/documentation/4-graql/graql-cheatsheet.md

 folder: documentation
 ---

-Graql is the declarative query language for MindmapsDB, more about which can be found at [mindmaps.io](http://www.mindmaps.io).

-Key principles and capabilities of Graql are as follows:
+Graql is the declarative query language for MindmapsDB.
+The key principles and capabilities of Graql are as follows:

-* Graql is a pattern matching language that can search and modify a Mindmaps graph.
+* Graql is a pattern matching language that can search and modify a MindmapsDB graph.
 * Graql operates on concepts and relations between them.
 * Graql will automatically execute the query in an efficient fashion, taking advantage of existing indexes.